Majority-Logic Decoding of Binary Locally Recoverable Codes: A Probabilistic Analysis: Analysis of Decoding Capability of LRCs

 \paragraph{Deterministic approach.} Typically, the correction capability of an LRC is characterized via minimum distance or availability under an adversarial (i.e., worst case) error model.
 In the worst case, even if \(t-1\) recovery sets are completely lost (for example, each containing at least one erasure), the symbol can still be recovered using the remaining intact set.
 Hence, deterministically, an \((r,t)_a\)-LRC can tolerate up to \(t-1\) erasures, irrespective of the channel statistics~\cite{multiple_erasures}.
 This represents the \emph{worst-case} or \emph{adversarial} erasure-correction capability of the code.
 Similarly, the code can tolerate at most \(\lfloor (t-1)/2 \rfloor\) errors, since in this case the majority of local parity votes remain correct, allowing MLD to successfully recover the target symbol.

 However, such worst-case bounds are often pessimistic and not particularly informative in practice.
+In many systems, bursty or dependent error patterns can be mitigated by \emph{interleaving}, which spreads error bursts across code symbols and can make the resulting error process appear approximately independent at the decoder~\cite{interleaver}.
 In contrast, a more common and realistic scenario is one in which errors and erasures occur randomly~\cite{Capacity_LRC}.
 Under such stochastic behavior, errors often affect multiple symbols within the same recovery set, leaving other recovery sets completely intact.
 This sharply contrasts with the adversarial scenario, where errors are distributed to corrupt as many recovery sets as possible.
 Consequently, the number of corrupted recovery sets is often significantly smaller than the total number of raw errors, allowing successful decoding even beyond worst-case guarantees.
 This explains why MLD frequently corrects more than \(\lfloor (t-1)/2 \rfloor\) errors in practice and motivates the probabilistic analysis that follows.

 \paragraph{Probabilistic approach.} A more realistic view assumes that erasures or bit-flips occur independently according to a stochastic channel law, such as the memoryless $\mathrm{BEC}$ or $\mathrm{BSC}$.
 Under this model, we analyze the \emph{probability of decoding failure} at both the symbol (BER) and block (BLER) levels as functions of the channel parameters (bit-flip probability \(p_f\) or erasure probability \(p_e\)) and the code parameters \((n,r,t)\).